akalend/pg_bm25/README.md

 # pg_bm25

-the experimental search estination algorithm for PostgreSQL
+the experimental search estination algorithm BM25 for PostgreSQL

+in development